Coronavirus: What's happening in Canada and around the world on Dec. 6

 What's happening around the world

-As of Sunday, there were more than 66.7 million reported cases of COVID-19 worldwide, with more than 42.9 million of those listed as recovered or resolved, according to a tracking tool maintained by U.S.-based Johns Hopkins University.
-The global death toll stood at more than 1.5 million.
+As of Monday, more than 265.9 million cases of COVID-19 had been reported worldwide, according to a case-tracking database maintained by U.S.-based Johns Hopkins University.
+The reported global death toll stood at more than 5.2 million.